 Photographer: Uncredited.
 Source: Noel F R Snyder, Rob R Ramey, and Fred C Sibley.
 Nest-site biology of the California condor.
 Condor.
 May 1986.

 All the scans above were made by me from the original journal issues in my library and are a good representation of the quality of the photos as published.

 There are additional photos on this blog that were originally published in the Condor although they are not organized as in this post.
-To see these and many more photos of California condors, click the PHOTO button (somewhere on this screen).
+To see these and many more photos of California condors, click the PHOTOGRAPHY button under POST TOPICS (somewhere on this screen).

 The journal Condor was originally published by the Cooper Ornithological Club.
 For much more about this important organization and its journal, search “Cooper Ornithological Club” with this blog’s FIND CONTENT tool (somewhere on this screen).